lbrensk/UFBI2018.github.io/Laura.md

 setwd("~/Desktop/UFBI workshop example/");
 ```

 You will need these libraries.
-First, we will practice pulling and cleaning occurrence data, but for this example, we will use GBIF.
+First, we will practice pulling and cleaning occurrence data, but for this example, we will just use GBIF.

 ```{r}
 library(rgbif);